CLI - Managing Keys

-To create a new local key you need run the following command:
+If you want to create a new local key, you would need to run the following command:

 These keys are stored locally on your system.
 By default, these keys will be stored in the OS level keychain, however, in general these keys are considered less secure than using a hardware device

-will print out a summary of the new key.
-An example of this output is shown below:
+After running the above command, fetchd will print out a summary of the new key being produced.
+An output example is shown below:

 - name: test